A pullback diagram in the coarse category: Introduction

 Conversely products do not exist in the coarse category.
 In fact the coarse category does not even have a final object.
 The coarse product of two coarse spaces $X,Y$ is the product of sets $X\times Y$ equipped with the pullback coarse structure from $X,Y$ and the projection maps.
-Note the projection maps are not coarse maps.
+This way one can define a natural coarse structure on the product, but the projections are not coarse maps.
 Thus although the coarse product is well defined up to coarse equivalence it is not a product in the strict category sense.

 Now we introduce a pullback diagram in the coarse category, the limit of which is called the \emph{asymptotic product}.
-The coarse version of the point, $\Z_+$ the positive integers, is unfortunately not a final object in the coarse category.
+The coarse version of the point, $\R_{\ge 0}$ the non-negative real numbers, is unfortunately not a final object in the coarse category.
 Nonetheless we look at a pullback diagram of metric spaces

-Here $p\in X,q\in Y$ are fixed points.
+Here $x_0\in X,y_0\in Y$ are fixed points.
 The pullback of this diagram is called $X\ast Y$.
-It exists if the spaces $X,Y$ are nice enough as studied in Lemma~\ref{lem:pullbackexists}.
-Indeed we only need $Y$ to be a coarsely proper coarsely geodesic metric space.
+It exists if the spaces $X,Y$ are nice enough as studied in Theorem~\ref{thm:pullbackexists}.
+Indeed we only need both $X,Y$ to be geodesic or if $X$ is not geodesic $Y$ to be visual.

-If $X,Y$ are hyperbolic proper geodesic metric spaces then $X\ast Y$ is hyperbolic coarsely geodesic coarsely proper by \cite{Foertsch2003}, therefore its Gromov boundary $\partial(X\ast Y)$ is defined.
+If $X,Y$ are hyperbolic proper geodesic metric spaces then $X\ast Y$ is hyperbolic geodesic proper by \cite{Foertsch2003}, therefore its Gromov boundary $\partial(X\ast Y)$ is defined.
 The paper \cite{Foertsch2003} shows there is a homeomorphism

 Therefore the asymptotic product is indeed a product on the Gromov boundary.
 Thus the terminology \emph{product} is justified.